Submitting a manuscript to DMM

 Our submission system converts submitted files (PDFs or individual files) into a single PDF file for the review process.
 The corresponding author must check and approve the PDF to complete the submission process; if there are problems with figure resolution, please contact the Editorial Office.

 During the submission process, you will be asked to provide an email address for each author and suggested reviewer.
-When providing a non-institutional email address (e.g. gmail), an ORCID identifier is also required.
-Papers submitted using non-institutional email addresses and without ORCID iDs will require additional verification steps, which may cause delays.
-All corresponding authors are also required to submit an ORCID iD; it is best practice to use an ORCID iD to identify each author.
+We strongly encourage the use of institutional email addresses.
+All corresponding authors are also required to submit an ORCID identifier (although it is best practice to use an ORCID iD to identify each author).
+Papers submitted using non-institutional email addresses (e.g. gmail) and without ORCID iDs may require additional verification steps, which could cause delays.

 At submission, you will be asked to suggest at least three possible reviewers for your article.
 You will also have the opportunity to list any reviewers that, because of conflicts of interest, you would prefer not to review your article; please note that reviewer exclusion is at the discretion of the Editor.